I want to mount a network file share on an Amazon WorkSpaces Linux WorkSpace.

 Mount an Amazon EFS file share on a Linux WorkSpace

-To mount an Amazon Elastic File System (Amazon EFS) file system in a Linux WorkSpace, you must use the mount target's IP address and not the DNS name.
-To mount an EFS file system, complete the following steps:
+To mount an Amazon Elastic File System (Amazon EFS) file system in a Linux WorkSpace, use the mount target's DNS Name or IP address from Workspace.
+Complete the following steps:

 - Open the Amazon EFS console.